Skip to main content Skip to main menu

 Leaving Brooks Hall

 From 1929-2017, Brooks Hall was home to the business school.
-As student enrollment and faculty grew, rooms were cannibalized for office space and classes were taught in Caldwell Hall, Sanford Hall and other areas of campus.
+As student enrollment and faculty grew, rooms were cannibalized for office space and classes were taught in Caldwell Hall, Sanford Hall, and other areas of campus.
 There was a need for a larger, state-of-the-art home for the Terry College of Business.

 Through fundraising efforts and state appropriations (a 50-50 private/public split), the money was raised to build the Business Learning Community (BLC) at the intersection of Lumpkin and Baxter streets.
 Correll Hall was the first BLC building, opening in 2015.
-The second phase included Benson Hall, Amos Hall, and Moore-Rooker Hall, and opened two years later.
+The second phase included Benson Hall, Amos Hall and Moore-Rooker Hall, which opened two years later.
 The fourth floor of Benson Hall is home to the MIS Department.
 In 2019, Ivester Hall and Orkin Hall opened and completed the world-class facilities to prepare the next generation of business leaders.

 With the opening and location of the BLC, Miller Learning Center, Tate Center and Bolton Dining Commons, the center of campus activity (and traffic) shifted to the Lumpkin-Baxter intersection.